 https://padlet.com/nopanicsheffield/feedback for both Weds & Thursdays

-Thursdays have a quick introduction, a how was your week that lasts for 10 minutes, a topic for the rest of the first hour, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.
+Thursday group has a quick introduction, a "how was your week?" that lasts for 10 minutes, a topic for 45 mins, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.

-We rent out rooms for Quaker Meeting House for running our sessions, S1 2EW, a peaceful city centre location.
+Face to face meetings take place at the Quaker Meeting House 10 St James' Street Sheffield, S1 2EW We rent rooms at Quaker Meeting House a peaceful city centre location If you are attending from outside of Sheffield and not sure how to find us please get in touch.
+It is a 10-minute walk from the bus/railway station close to the Cathedral tramstop.
 We are not affiliated with QMH or any other organisations, religious or otherwise such as the NHS or IAPT, other than the national No Panic organisation.
-Photos are provided courtesy of Quaker Meeting House.
+Photos below are provided courtesy of Quaker Meeting House.

 Room 2 above, which is where the Thursday morning groups are usually held.

 Room 4, above, is where the Wednesday night sessions are usually held.